samuelwilliams413/samuelwilliams413.github.io/chukchuk/dm_fantasy.md

 # Big Plot

 - There is a lich, somewhere.
 Everytime they die you narrow down the location of their phylactery.
 They're actually kinds shit at fighting, but hard to kill permanently.

+## ROBUST DESIGN

+- THREE CLUE RULE
+- GOAL-ORIENTED OPPONENTS
+- DON’T PLAN SPECIFIC CONTINGENCIES
+- KNOW YOUR TOOLKIT

+## Other things

+- > I love telegraphing moves on a boss.
+So, I make custom bosses that are put to the test in oneshots.
+Instead of using Lair Actions on Initiative Count 20, I have them prepare a powerful boss action that then triggers on the next Initiative Count 20.

+- > three test system.
+Look at what your players can do and have put points / levels into.
+This is what they want to do, so help them do it.
+Try and figure into an adventure
+	- > A hard test of their main abilities that gives a bonus if they pass.
+	- > An easy test so they feel badass.
+Reuse stuff from low level test 1.
+Like a fighter vs a gang of goblins.
+So they can see theyre more powerful.
+	- > A test against something theyre bad at, with no real penalties if they fail.
+Reminds them theyre not good at everything, gets the party working together, boosts role play and party, plus an opportunity for comedy.
+Think barbarian at elf prince masked ball, ice skating or unskilled horse riding

 # Smol Plots